bolderbrush10/SearchlightAssault/modder-notes.md

 TODO Do a more thorough pass for blueprints

+TODO New blueprint system: https://forums.factorio.com/viewtopic.php?p=661598#p661598

+TODO The main menu simulation is showing the character UI hotbar for some reason now??
+When did that happen?

 TODO Target tracking tends to break, requiring searchlights to be rebuilt,
      even though the searchlight has started targeting a foe instead of the turtle..
      Not often, but not never